mnrn/simple-make/readme.md

 ### Overview

-Please use it when you want to try C/C++ easily.
+Please use it when you want to try C++ easily.
-You can easily use C/C++ by using this makefile, if you do not assume complex directory structure.
+You can easily use C++ by using this makefile, if you do not assume complex directory structure.

 ### Demo